mobify/mobify-code-style/css/class-naming-conventions/readme.md

 `.m-` (*) | Desktop embedded mobile markup classes: these are classes that we will use if we author Markup that is intended for clients to embed onto their desktop pages, but is for mobile content. | *n/a* |
 `.js-` | Javascript classes are used exclusively by scripts and should never have CSS styles applied to them.
 Repeat: **Do NOT** style Javascript classes. | *n/a*

 > \* The `m-` class prefix has an old, deprecated use: Mobify Modules.
-However, Mobify Modules have been replaced with third part plugins, and are treated as third party libraries with their own conventions.
+However, Mobify Modules have been replaced with third party plugins, and are treated as third party libraries with their own conventions.

 ## Components That Style Components